KeychainMDIP/kc/doc/deployment_guide.md

 #### registry services (TBTC)

 MDIP uses immutable ledgers to record evidence of a decentralized consensus on the order of operations that form the history of a DID.
 The MDIP protocol is blockchain agnostic and provides 2 Testnet examples to demonstrate the protocol's portability: Bitcoin Testnet4 and Feathercoin Testnet.
 Each DID is registered on a blockchain selected by the end-user at the time of creation.
-DID operations are batched and exported by the MDIP Mediator to its associated Blockchain Node.
+DID operations are batched and exported by the MDIP Mediator to its associated blockchain node.

 In the example below, we use a generic bitcoin-code node configured to operate on testnet4.
 A similar service configuration block for Feathercoin Testnet is provided in the `kc` repository.